-(7) The department may establish by rule procedures for collecting the use tax from unregistered persons who but for their remote mail order purchases would not be required to remit sales or use tax directly to the department.
-The procedures may provide for waiver of registration, provisions for irregular remittance of tax, elimination of the collection allowance, and nonapplication of local option surtaxes.
+- (2) Every person making a substantial number of remote sales is a dealer for purposes of this chapter. - (3) The department may establish by rule procedures for collecting the use tax from unregistered persons who but for their remote purchases would not be required to remit sales or use tax directly to the department.
+The procedures may provide for waiver of registration, provisions for irregular remittance of tax, elimination of the collection allowance, and nonapplication of local option surtaxes. - (4) A marketplace provider that makes or facilitates a substantial number of remote sales or a person who is required to report remote sales is required to collect surtax when the taxable item of tangible personal property is delivered within a county imposing a surtax as provided in s.
+212.054(3)(a).

 Section 5.
-Effective October 1, 2020, section 212.05965, Florida Statutes, is created to read:
+Section 212.05965, Florida Statutes, is created to read:

-- 212.05965 Taxation of marketplace sales.- - (1) As used in this section, the term: - (a) "Marketplace" means any physical place or electronic medium through which tangible personal property is offered for sale. - (b) "Marketplace provider" means a person who facilitates a retail sale by a marketplace seller by listing or advertising for sale by the marketplace seller tangible personal property in a marketplace, and who directly, or indirectly through agreements or arrangements with third parties, collects payment from the customer and transmits the payment to the marketplace seller, regardless of whether the marketplace provider receives compensation or other consideration in exchange for its services.
+- 212.05965 Taxation of marketplace sales.- - (1) As used in this chapter, the term: - (a) "Marketplace" means any physical place or electronic medium through which tangible personal property is offered for sale. - (b) "Marketplace provider" means a person who facilitates a retail sale by a marketplace seller by listing or advertising for sale by the marketplace seller tangible personal property in a marketplace and who directly, or indirectly through agreements or arrangements with third parties, collects payment from the customer and transmits all or part of the payment to the marketplace seller, regardless of whether the marketplace provider receives compensation or other consideration in exchange for its services.

 - 1. The term does not include a person who solely provides travel agency services.
 As used in this subparagraph, the term "travel agency services" means arranging, booking, or otherwise facilitating for a commission, fee, or other consideration vacation or travel packages, rental cars, or other travel reservations; tickets for domestic or foreign travel by air, rail, ship, bus, or other mode of transportation; or hotel or other lodging accommodations. - 2.
 The term does not include a person who is a delivery network company unless the delivery network company is a registered dealer for purposes of this chapter and the delivery network company notifies all local merchants that sell through the delivery network company's website or mobile application that the delivery network company is subject to the requirements of a marketplace provider under this section.
 As used in this subparagraph, the term: - a.
 "Delivery network company" means a person who maintains a website or mobile application used to facilitate delivery services, the sale of local products, or both. - b.
-"Delivery network courier" means an individual who provides delivery services through a delivery network company website or mobile application using a personal means of transportation, such as a motor vehicle as defined in s.
+"Delivery network courier" means a person who provides delivery services through a delivery network company website or mobile application using a personal means of transportation, such as a motor vehicle as defined in s.
 320.01(1), bicycle, scooter, or other similar means of transportation; using public transportation; or by walking.